+The City discussed the deposit of the coins with the vendor and the vendor made the deposit in July 2020.
 The City will continue to monitor the parking coin activity and ensure all money is deposited timely.

 Finding 2: Deposits in Transit